Loading lesson…

 The big idea: five minutes of honest reflection after each lesson compounds into professional mastery.
 AI generates the prompts; the teacher does the thinking.

-What is the core idea behind "Teacher Self-Reflection Prompts: The Practice That Sustains Practice"?
+What is the main idea of "Teacher Self-Reflection Prompts: The Practice That Sustains Practice"?

-Which best describes the scope of "Teacher Self-Reflection Prompts: The Practice That Sustains Practice"?
+Which action would help you apply "Teacher Self-Reflection Prompts: The Practice That Sustains Practice" responsibly?